On the subregular $J$-rings of Coxeter systems: Introduction

-\end{namedtheorem} The rest of the article is organized as follows.
-We review some preliminaries about Coxeter systems and Hecke algebras in Section 2.
-In Section 3, we define the algebras $J$, $J_C$ and $J_{s} (s\in S)$ and explain how $J_C$ and $J_s (s\in S)$ appear as based rings.
-We prove Theorem \hyperref[dihedral factorization]{F} in Section 4 and show how it can be used to compute products of basis elements in $J_C$.
+The rest of the article is organized as follows.
+We quickly review the construction of the asymptotic Hecke algebra $J$ from a Coxeter system in Section 2.
+In Section 3, we define the algebras $J_C$ and $J_{s} (s\in S)$ and describe their structure as based rings.
+Kazhdan--Lusztig cells play an important role in this section.
+We prove Theorem \ref{dihedral factorization} and discuss the computation of $J_C$ in Section 4.
 In Section 5, we prove our results on the connections between $J_C$ and Coxeter diagrams.
 Finally, we discuss our second set of results in Section 6, where we prove that certain rings $J_s$ are free fusion rings.